 A Career as a Nursing Assistant

 So, what is a CNA?
 A CNA is an important member of a health care team, who helps return sick people to health.
 As you can see, certified nurse assistants provide an important service, and they provide assistance to people when they are most in need.

 We are proud of the work that CNAs do, and if you decide to go into the field, we want you to succeed!
-If you have a question that is not addressed on this site, please email us and we’ll include a post about your question.
+You can take the next step and learn about the cost of CNA classes or learn about different types of nursing careers.
+And, if you have a question that is not addressed on this site, please email us and we’ll include a post about your inquiry.
 Thank you for visiting our page, and stop back whenever you need to learn more!

 Image Credit: Free Grunge Textures via Flickr